urcsc170/2018-fall-csc170/lab13-javascript-basics/instructions.md

 …In the blanks (above) use whatever you named one of your new images in the SRC and write its description in the ALT

-- [ ] Add the JavaScript **onmouseover** event to the image element to change the source (the “src”) to the other new image when a mouse hovers over that element
+- [ ] Add a JavaScript **onmouseover** event to the image element to change the source (the “src”) to the other new image when a mouse hovers over that element

   ```html